 I decide that I would grab my filter and several water bottles, leave the pack behind, make a mad dash to the lake and get water.
 Well first off, I am NOT a runner.
 Secondly, my feet were killing me.
 Either way I figured that this would be a better idea than schlepping my pack and being a slow and easy target for the flies.
 I would be quicker and I could get in the water and avoid them the best I could.

 I made my mad dash, a black cloud of evil in close pursuit.
 I hit the beach, tossed of my boots and socks, and splashed into the lake like a maniac.
-My had placed my filter and Nalgene bottles in a mesh bag and was able to filter three quarts, I am glad I left the backpack behind.
+I had placed my filter and Nalgene bottles in a mesh bag and was able to filter three quarts, I am glad I left the backpack behind.
 The water was cool and very refreshing yet a few black flies were persistent and attacked me despite being offshore and in the water.
-I had to submerge top avoid them.
+I had to submerge to avoid them.

 Reality set in, I was at a standoff and I had to exit the water and try my best to get my boots back on and run back to the forest while avoiding the biting flies.
 Well I made it back but unfortunately, I suffered several nasty bites on my ankles and neck.